mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Ares Light Fire 70: The Ares Light Fire 70 is one of the most common pistols on the market.
 A special barrel-mounted silencer developed exclusively for the Light Fire 70 is available that gives you an additional –1 modifier to the usual –4 (for a total of –5); this silencer costs 750¥.

 Beretta 201T: This light sidearm is used by many security professionals.
 It is capable of burst fire.
 Since the 201T is classified as a light pistol without further limitations, it is quite popular with security agencies in countries where heavy pistols and machine pistols are hard to come by legally.
-Semi-automatic bursts using the Beretta 201T require a Minor Action.
+Semi-automatic bursts using the Beretta 201T require a Simple Action.
 The weapon includes a detachable shoulder stock.

 Colt America L36: A venerable pistol with a great reputation.
 This basic firearm is cheap, easily concealed, and nearly ubiquitous.
 A perfect throwaway weapon.